Kenson Casimir: Education

 Casimir attended the Leon Hess Comprehensive Secondary School.
 He later received an Academic Award for Sociology in the Sir Arthur Lewis Graduating Class of 2006.
-He went on to receive first class honours at Grambling State University obtaining his Bachelor's degree in Business Management and Master's degree in Mass communication.
+He went on to receive first class honours at Grambling State University obtaining his bachelor's degree in Business Management and master's degree in Mass communication.
 Casimir holds several certifications in Human resource management at Rajasthan Institute of Technology and Applied Man Power Planning at Delhi Institute of Technology which he pursued in India.

+Career Before Politics

+Before entering politics, Casimir had a multifaceted career in media, education, and public service.
+He served as a sports broadcaster and journalist, including as the sports anchor at MBC Television.
+He also worked as a teacher, lecturer, youth officer, and social transformation officer.
+As an athlete himself, Casimir competed in track and field and cricket.